ekdonald/ekdonald/README.md

 - LinkedIn: [Here](https://www.linkedin.com/in/essodjolo-kpatcha/)

-Thank you for reach out for any questions, suggestions, collaboration, or opportunities.
+Thank you for reaching out with any questions, suggestions, collaboration, or opportunities.